dromologue/ContinuousTransformation/themes/AGILE LEAN DevOps Outcomes.md

 * We improve **flow** by ensuring every product team has the skills (or access to them) to perform any required task immediately.
 * We improve **flow** by automation of time consuming manual tasks
 * We reduce **waste** by automation of error prone tasks

+DevOps traditionally focusses on breaking the silos between "development" and "infrastructure operations" teams because these are seen as huge problems.
+We need to be careful to include anyone else who is involved in getting software to customers... that includes security, compliance, legal, purchasing, sourcing as these have a major impact on **flow** and **waste**.